radiantlogic-v8/documentation-new/home-pages/01-knowledge.md

   > Learn how to configure flexible, model-driven virtual views from identity source backends using a variety of design elements such as label, content, and container nodes.

   > [Operational Attributes](/operational-attributes-guide/01-overview)
-  > Learn about the operational attributes used by RadiantOne Federated Identity to handle functionality for authorization enforcement, password policies, replication...etc.
+  > Learn about the operational attributes used by RadiantOne to handle functionality for authorization enforcement, password policies, replication...etc.

   > [Identity Data Analysis](/data-analysis-guide/01-introduction)
   > Learn how the Identity Data Analysis tool can generate a report for each of your data sources to provide insight on the quality of your data and what is available for you to use for correlation logic to handle identity overlap.

   > [Troubleshooting](/logging-and-troubleshooting-guide/01-overview)
-  > Learn about the structure and contents of the log files associated with RadiantOne Federated Identity.
+  > Learn about the structure and contents of the log files associated with RadiantOne.

   > [Monitoring & Reporting](/monitoring-and-reporting-guide/01-monitoring)
-  > Learn how to monitor RadiantOne Federated Identity, configure alerts for concerning activities, and access the default reports (Access, Audit and Group Audit).
+  > Learn how to monitor RadiantOne, configure alerts for concerning activities, and access the default reports (Access, Audit and Group Audit).

   > [Deployment & Tuning](/deployment-and-tuning-guide/00-preface)
-  > Learn the best practices approaches for deploying and tuning RadiantOne Federated Identity.
+  > Learn the best practices approaches for deploying and tuning RadiantOne.

 </section>

-## RadiantOne Universal Directory
+## RadiantOne Directory

 <section>